Welcome to Lost Yogi’s ESO DPS Guide in late 2022 / early 2023.

 How to do more damage in ESO DPS?

-If you have fulfilled all 15 ways listed above, and your still not at the top of the Damage competition, you need to practice.
+If you have fulfilled all 15 ways listed above, and you are still not at the top of the Damage competition, you need to practice.

 These 15 ways to BOOST your DPS in ESO, are the only parameters you need to worry about, there is no secret ingredient I let out or a club where we share trade secrets after hours.